GNSS clock comparison · holdout discipline · results you can defend

 Footnotes welcome.

-Console layout, DOY tables, scope limits, no independent lab claim (yet).
+Console layout, DOY tables, and scope limits.
 Full definitions in the technical note.

 Multiple Tare programs.
 One timing bench.

-The pilot is the product you can buy today.
-The family below shares holdout culture and Banlys’ timing hardware heritage—each line has its own maturity; we do not fold R&D claims into pilot numbers.
+The pilot is the engagement you can contract today.
+The family below shares holdout culture and Banlys timing hardware heritage—each line has its own maturity and evidence bar.

 North star: a sealed corrector at the timing boundary (live or near-live I/O, method inside the box)—only after holdout proof on your panel and a streaming latency envelope, not before.